SarahBerbuir/ChemBot/README.md

 #### 3.2.1 Create robot arms (step by step image)

-Stick the servo motors together with the wooden spatulas using the hot glue gun as shown in the picture.
-These can be trimmed with scissors as desired.
-Make sure that the small plate that is screwed onto the motors is adjusted so that the motors can still be turned correctly.
+Using the hot glue gun, adhere the servo motors to the wooden spatulas as shown in the picture.
+These can be trimmed as desired with scissors.
+Make sure that the small plate that is screwed onto the motors is properly adjusted so that the motors can still be turned.
 When the five motors are glued together with the clamp, the lower transparent plate is glued to a larger wooden block for stabilization.
-Once everything is in place, as many wooden spatulas are attached and spread out so that you can see as little blue from the servo motors as you want to make it look nicer.
-If you want, you can also paint the wood.
+Once everything is in place, attach and spread out as many wooden spatulas as you want to see as little blue from the servo motors as possible to make it look nicer.
+You can also paint the wood if you want.

 [<img src="https://user-images.githubusercontent.com/83503396/213474640-d30029ef-7184-4b52-ad78-6b0ba6b3da1a.png" width="1000"/>](https://user-images.githubusercontent.com/83503396/213474640-d30029ef-7184-4b52-ad78-6b0ba6b3da1a.png)
 [<img src="https://user-images.githubusercontent.com/83503396/213696975-d7d3f8ef-049a-4b74-93c6-9dde50b23b8b.jpeg" width="500"/>](https://user-images.githubusercontent.com/83503396/213696975-d7d3f8ef-049a-4b74-93c6-9dde50b23b8b.jpeg)

 #### 3.2.2 Connection between Raspberry Pi-Pico W and servomotors

-After assembling the servo motors as robot arms, the ends will stick out.
-Raspberry Pi Pico is a low-cost, high-performance microcontroller board with flexible digital interfaces.
-The Raspberry Pi Pico is connected to the five ends of the servo motors using the jumper cables and the breadboard as shown in the picture.
-While the black connections mean GND which stands for ground, the red connections of the servo motor with VCC are connected to +5V VBUS of the pi pico so that current flows.
-On the other hand, the coloured connections from the servo motor called PWM (pulse-width modulation) to the GPIO pinout of the pi indicate that the servo motors can be controlled individually with information.
+The ends of the servo motors will protrude after they are assembled as robot arms.
+The Raspberry Pi Pico is a low-cost, high-performance microcontroller board with numerous digital interface options.
+It’s connected to the five ends of the servo motors via jumper cables and a breadboard, as shown in the picture.
+While the black connections represent GND (ground), the red connections of the servo motor with VCC are connected to the +5V VBUS of the pi pico to allow current to flow.
+The coloured connections from the servo motor, called PWM (pulse-width modulation) to the GPIO pinout of the pi, on the other hand, indicate that the servo motors can be controlled individually with information.

 [<img src="https://user-images.githubusercontent.com/83503396/213477549-1b2939b2-7ef1-44f2-8016-9f453ea30eff.png" width="500"/>](https://user-images.githubusercontent.com/83503396/213477549-1b2939b2-7ef1-44f2-8016-9f453ea30eff.png)
 [<img src="https://user-images.githubusercontent.com/83503396/213696894-d1187ff8-d947-4cb0-a306-8b5b95dd20b6.jpeg" width="500"/>](https://user-images.githubusercontent.com/83503396/213696894-d1187ff8-d947-4cb0-a306-8b5b95dd20b6.jpeg)

 #### 3.2.3 Create Fake Linkam station

-We decided to build a Linkam stage as a model, a stage for a specific research application such as semiconductor materials, which is used in many laboratories.
-The reason for making a replica is that we couldn't be in the chemistry lab very often and that we didn't want to break anything on the real device with the first beginnings of our prototype.
+We decided to build a Linkam stage as a model, the stage is usually used for specific research applications such as semiconductor materials, which is used in many laboratories.
+The reasons for making a replica is that we couldn't be in the chemistry lab very often and that we didn't want to break anything on the real device with the early stages of our prototype.

-The mock-up is built approximately as shown in the 3D model in the picture.
-A hole was cut out of a square piece of wood with a hole saw, this piece is then glued to a very thin rectangular piece of wood, a cylinder about 2 cm in diameter is placed in the middle, which is painted black at the top so that the contrast between the sample and the background is greater for the camera.
+The mock-up is constructed approximately in the manner depicted in the 3D model in the picture.
+With a hole saw, a hole was cut out of a square piece of wood, which was then glued to a very thin rectangular piece of wood, and a cylinder about 2 cm in diameter was placed in the middle, which was painted black at the top to increase the contrast between the sample and the background for the camera.
 Glue aluminium foil for the optics into the resulting vacuum.
 Two bases are attached to the bottom of the dummy and a circle of magnets is placed in the middle to guide the rectangle holding the needle in a circle.
-In later stages of development, this also facilitates conductivity measurement.
+This also facilitates conductivity measurement in later stages of development.

 [<img src="https://user-images.githubusercontent.com/83503396/213476176-ace465f1-d23b-4d7e-ae60-686cf26497b0.png" height="250"/>](https://user-images.githubusercontent.com/83503396/213476176-ace465f1-d23b-4d7e-ae60-686cf26497b0.png)
 [<img src="https://user-images.githubusercontent.com/83503396/213695361-c5925c17-aedf-42a0-9b8b-fbcf3d3474ba.jpeg" height="250"/>](https://user-images.githubusercontent.com/83503396/213695361-c5925c17-aedf-42a0-9b8b-fbcf3d3474ba.jpeg)